2014–2015 Horizons Bible Study

 Slightly abridged version; no Suggestions for Leaders

-Janice Catron discusses the meaning of each lesson in this study.
-Includes questions and discussion starters, lesson summaries, and main points outline for each lesson.
+Elizabeth Hinson-Hasty teaches each lesson in this study.
+Includes conversations with guests who enhance lesson themes, questions and discussion starters, and main points and lesson summaries for each lesson.

 Workshop for Leaders

 This guide compares the page numbering of the regular print edition of the Bible study with the large print edition of the Bible study.